kylejlin/kiki/README.md

   into another form (i.e., an AST), they must implement that code themselves.

+- **You want a built-in lexer.**
+  As stated above, Kiki does One Thing Well™: parsing.

 ## Quasi-tutorial

 The fastest way to learn is by example.